-A Roth IRA you treat as your own is treated like any other Roth IRA of yours, so that you will not have to receive any required minimum distributions during your lifetime and earnings paid to you in a nonqualified distribution before you are age 59 1⁄2 will be subject to the 10% additional income tax on early distributions (unless an exception applies).
+An IRA you treat as your own is treated like any other IRA of yours, so that payments made to you before you are age 591/2 will be subject to the 10% additional income tax on early distributions (unless an exception applies) and required minimum distributions from your IRA do not have to start until after you are age 701/2.

-If you treat the Roth IRA as an inherited Roth IRA, payments from the Roth IRA will not be subject to the 10% additional income tax on early distributions.
-An inherited Roth IRA is subject to required minimum distributions.
-If the participant had started taking required minimum distributions from the Plan, you will have to receive required minimum distributions from the inherited Roth IRA.
-If the participant had not started taking required minimum distributions, you will not have to start receiving required minimum distributions from the inherited Roth IRA until the year the participant would have been age 701⁄2 (if born before July 1, 1949) or age 72 (if born after June 30, 1949).
+If you treat the IRA as an inherited IRA, payments from the IRA will not be subject to the 10% additional income tax on early distributions.
+However, if the participant had started taking required minimum distributions, you will have to receive required minimum distributions from the inherited IRA.
+If the participant had not started taking required minimum distributions from the Plan, you will not have to start receiving required minimum distributions from the inherited IRA until the year the participant would have been age 701⁄2.

 If you are a surviving beneficiary other than a spouse.
-If you receive a payment from the Plan because of the participant's death and you are a designated beneficiary other than a surviving spouse, the only rollover option you have is to do a direct rollover to an inherited IRA or, if the payment is from a designated Roth Account, the only rollover option you have is to do a direct rollover to an inherited Roth IRA.
-Payments from the inherited IRA or from the inherited Roth IRA (even if made in a nonqualified distribution) will not be subject to the 10% additional income tax on early distributions.
-You will have to receive required minimum distributions from the inherited IRA and/or inherited Roth IRA.
+If you receive a payment from the Plan because of the participant's death and you are a designated beneficiary other than a surviving spouse, the only rollover option you have is to do a direct rollover to an inherited IRA.
+Payments from the inherited IRA will not be subject to the 10% additional income tax on early distributions.
+You will have to receive required minimum distributions from the inherited IRA.

 Payments under a qualified domestic relations order.
-If you are the spouse or former spouse of the participant who receives a payment from the Plan under a qualified domestic relations order (QDRO), you generally have the same options and the same tax treatment that the participant would have (for example, you may roll over the payment as described in this notice).
+If you are the spouse or former spouse of the participant who receives a payment from the Plan under a qualified domestic relations order (QDRO), you generally have the same options and same tax treatment that the participant would have (for example, you may roll over the payment to your own IRA or an eligible employer plan that will accept it).
 However, payments under the QDRO will not be subject to the 10% additional income tax on early distributions.